 headingrole defines this element as a heading to a page or section, with the

 imgrole can be used to identify multiple elements inside page content that should be considered as a single image.
 These elements could be images, code snippets, text, emojis, or other content that can be combined to deliver information in a visual manner.

-- ARIA: List role
+- ARIA: input role

 listrole can be used to identify a list of items.
 It is normally used in conjunction with the